 John Laing builds, operates and invests in infrastructure.
 It has a portfolio of infrastructure assets that it has built up over the years.
-It was trading at a discount to NAV, but following a bid for John Laing Infrastructure Fund (a separate company), its shares re-rated and it now trades at a small premium.
+It was trading at a discount to its net asset value, but following a bid for John Laing Infrastructure Fund (a separate company), its shares re-rated and it now trades at a small premium.